 This datapoint tells you the percent of long-term residents who have had a urinary tract infection.
 While more infections may reflect poorly on a nursing home's cleanliness, it can be problematic to compare different nursing homes due to nursing homes having reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients given antipsychotic drugs.
-Antipsychotic medications are administered to residents for a variety of medical conditions, such as dementia.
-Unfortunately, in some cases, increased usage of these drugs may mean that a facility is using these medications to control patient behavior.
+This tells you the percentage of patients who were given antipsychotic drugs.
+While antipsychotic medications may be helpful for many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication